 |Other AWS services||S3, CloudFront, API Gateway, RDS, ec2 and other essential services were used to manage the documents, database, deployments, VPN, security, delivery, scaling and high availability.|

 NATA required no third-party applications in the portal, so we built a custom two-factor authentication system and discussion forum.
-All documents consumed by the NATA portal are virus scanned, and the portal was extensively and independently penetration tested to ensure it was secure.
+All documents used by the NATA portal are virus scanned, and the portal was extensively and independently penetration tested to ensure it was

-The portal is an integral part of NATA’s daily operation, enabling better collaboration between stakeholders.
+The portal is an important part of NATA’s daily operation, allowing better collaboration between stakeholders.

 Our agile way of working allowed NATA the flexibility to learn from regular releases, gather feedback from users and improve the solution as development progressed.

-Job-status visibility and document search has created a more efficient way of working.
+Job-status visibility and document search has created a more faster way of working.
 As a result, NATA has a powerful communication hub to collaborate and connect on topics.